Rules and Regulations for Public Restrooms

 OSHA also mandates running water, soap and hand-drying methods for all employee bathrooms to encourage proper hand-washing and sanitizing practices.
 In addition to that, the bathroom area needs to be clean and sanitary.

 However, OSHA — a federal act — only applies to bathrooms for employees.
 For general, public restrooms, each state can have different regulations, though many opt to follow the IPC.
 The IPC designates how many bathrooms and stalls there should be for any given public or commercial space, such as stadiums, malls, restaurants and nightclubs.
 It specifies how many private water closets or urinals are the minimum per person, and how many sinks and water fountains an establishment should have.
 It also details the best practices for piping and fixtures to ensure each commercial bathroom runs smoothly and safely for all patrons.
+Hiring a licensed commercial bathroom contractor is one of the best ways to ensure your bathroom remodel meets IPC design standards.

 When it comes to layout, public bathroom laws state that all bathrooms should be ADA-compliant, meaning they should be accessible to people with all degrees of abilities.
 Employee restrooms must adhere to both OSHA and ADA guidelines, while public bathroom laws and policies dictate they should be ADA-compliant.
 Standard bathroom stalls generally measure between 36″ wide and 60″ long.